Please use this identifier to cite or link to this item: https://hdl.handle.net/20.500.11851/10762

 dc.subjectPlasmonic Biosensoren_US

-dc.subjectPoint-Of-Care Biosensorsen_US
+dc.subjectPoint-of-Care Biosensorsen_US

 dc.titleLow-Cost and Portable Plasmonic Biosensor for Label-Free Detection of Viruses in Resource-Limited Settingsen_US